 If you are constantly battling an injury, it’s going to be hard to push yourself while running.
 And if you can’t push yourself, it’ll be hard to make improvements.
-While I still struggle with injuries from time to time (plantar fasciitis most recently), I’ve learned to address aches/pains sooner than later.
+While I still struggle with injuries from time to time (a torn posterior tibial tendon most recently), I’ve learned to address aches/pains from overuse injuries sooner than later.

-5. What does your diet look like?
+5. What does your pre and post run nutrition look like?
 What about alcohol intake? –> Evaluate your diet.

-Over the years my weight has fluctuated.
+Over the years my body weight has fluctuated.
+But being lighter does NOT always equal faster.
+I set my marathon PR at one of my heaviest weights.
 But, the moral of the story is if you aren’t at a healthy weight — either too heavy or too thin — it may limit your potential.
 Find a healthy weight where you feel good and makes sense for your body type.
-Lighter does NOT always equal faster.
-It can also equal injuries and more serious problems as it relates to your relationship with food.
+That may mean you need to lose weight or gain weight.
+Being too light can also lead to injuries and more serious problems as it relates to your relationship with food.